andrebianchessi/msc/thesis/chapters/02_objectives.md

 first by performing Explicit Time Integration (ETE) of equations found with a Discrete Element Method (DEM) and, secondly, by using a PIM (Physics-Informed Machine Learning Model) metamodel that approximates the system's dynamic response.
-The first optimization method is referred to as NMMGA, and the second one is referred to as MMGA.
+The first optimization method is referred to as *P-GA*, and the second one is referred to as *E-GA*.
 3. Analyze and compare the results obtained.

 Some of the questions we want to answer are: